-Lying and Deception in Human Interaction presents the subject from a variety of perspectives.
+Lying and Deception in Human Interaction presents deception from a variety of perspectives.
 The text primarily focuses on the communication process while blending in concepts and references that touch on many important areas of study across the humanities and social sciences.

-Classroom tested and proven by thousands of students, the second edition of Lying and Deception in Human Interaction:
+Classroom tested and proven by thousands of students, the NEW third edition of Lying and Deception in Human Interaction:

 - Analyzes various manifestations of deceptive behavior.
 It illustrates how human deception is just another manifestation of a process that all living organisms on the planet practice, a chapter on self-deception, and the deception of others.

 - Features a dedicated section on lie detection.
 The text examines how human observation, machines, tests, drugs and other aids to improve lie detection accuracy.